The Business of IT Blog

 What is a CTO?

-The chief technology officer focuses on creating and using technology in order to help the business grow – typically improving offerings that the company’s customers purchase with the help of new technologies.
+CTO stands for Chief Technology Officer.
+The CTO focuses on creating and using technology in order to help the business grow—typically improving offerings that the company’s customers purchase, with the help of new technologies.

 The CTO focuses on external customers: those who are buying your company’s products, even if the product itself isn’t digital or technology-based.
 As customers become savvier and more knowledgeable about the products they use, the CTO must stay innovative and on the cutting edge of technology to ensure the company is offering the best products.